krzyzanowskim/Natalie/README.md

 $ sudo cp natalie.swift /usr/local/bin/natalie.swift
 ```

+or

+You can also put natalie.swift file at the root of your project folder and keep it under version control like this everyone even your CI will be able to generate the files.

 ###Xcode Integration

 Natalie can be integrated with Xcode in such a way that the `Storyboards.swift` file will be updated with every build of the project, so you don't have to do it manually every time.